Kelvonish/Django-REST-framework/README.md

 It contains API endpoint to create, retrieve, update and delete customers with their respective orders.

 #For an extensive online documentation visit https://documenter.getpostman.com/view/5714554/TWDfCswS
+link to the api service to generate your access token https://django-rest-customer-api.herokuapp.com/

 # DjangoCustomerOrderApi